Where To Hold A Catholic Funeral

 Mourning Period And Memorial Events

 There is no prescribed mourning period or memorial events in Catholicism.
+Memorial Masses may still be organised by families to remember and pray for the deceased according to Catholic traditions.